 Traditional castle architecture near Shikoku's sacred walking route

-The origins of Marugame Castle date back to 1587, but like many castles in Japan, it has since been rebuilt due to fire damage.
+The origins of Marugame Castle date back to 1587, but like many castles in Japan, it was damaged in a fire.
 The structure that remains today underwent a major restoration in 1950.
 Marugame Castle is one of twelve castles in Japan that still retains part of its traditional wooden structure.

 How to Get There

-Marugame Castle is a 15-minute walk from From Marugame Station.
+Marugame Castle is a 15-minute walk from Marugame Station.

 Take the train from Takamatsu Station directly to Marugame.
 The train journey takes around 25 minutes on limited express services.
 Buses also operate between Marugame station and the bus stop in front of the castle.